6 Totally Free Home Exercise Programs To Use With Your Patients

 There are quite a few more home exercises and healthy lifestyle articles on the Livestrong site than that, so have fun and poke around to see what else you’ll find.

-This concludes our list of five free home exercise program resources.
+This concludes our list of the best free home exercise programs and resources.
 I hope this list helped you find some some solid handouts for your patients without breaking the bank!

 If you have any other favorite free resources that are not on this list, please share them in the comments below!